chanezon/azure-linux/coreos/cloud-init/README.md

 <img src="https://coreos.com/docs/cluster-management/setup/cluster-architectures/prod.png"/>

+### Automated provisioning script

+The instructions below go into details on how to provision a CoreOS cluster manually using the Azure Cross Platform CLI, and tell you about all the configuration parameters.
+I automated all that in a Python script that lets you provision a cluster in one shot: [Azure CoreOS cluster deployment tool](https://github.com/chanezon/azure-linux/blob/master/coreos/cluster/README.md).
+You may want to use that instead of the manual approach.

 ### Create your cloud-init config file

 Modify cloud-init.yml with https://discovery.etcd.io/new discovery url, ssh key, name and hostname for each of the hosts you want to create.
 Here is an example [https://github.com/chanezon/azure-linux/blob/master/coreos/cloud-init/cloud-init.yml](cloud-init.yml) file.
 Then create the VMs.
 These commands create ssh endpoints for easier debugging.